Gwennid/africa-wgs-abc/ABC/QC/pulse-VS-continuous-all-param-equal-low-mig/2_prepare-reference-tables/readme.md

 The reference tables at this stage are found [here](../3_reference-tables/).

-- [ ] Find an example of correspondence model number/info on the model and add it to the script
 - [ ] Decide whether it is a good idea to include these reference tables, or whether I should not include them at all, or the tables used for model choice (if someome wants to reproduce model choice).

 ## Step 3: Modify files for use with the R abcrf package